nr072/disfigure/README.md

 ### How It Works

-Disfigure removes the HTML code of the selected part from the page's HTML.
+Disfigure removes the HTML code of the selected part(s) from the page's HTML.
 Dead simple.
 (Except for Facebook's "bluebar" where it only changes the color to transparent.)

+The CSS selectors of the predefined parts are listed in the code.

 ### Upside